camunda/camunda-docs-manual/content/user-guide/process-engine/multi-tenancy.md

 *Multi-Tenancy* regards the case in which a single Camunda installation should serve more than one tenant.
 For each tenant, certain guarantees of isolation should be made.
 For example, one tenant's process instances should not interfere with those of another tenant.

-Multi-tenancy can be achieved on different levels of data isolation.
-On the one end of the spectrum, different tenants' data can be stored in [different databases]({{< relref "#one-process-engine-with-tenant-identifiers" >}}) by configuring multiple process engines, while on the other end of the spectrum, data can be associated with [tenant identifiers]({{< relref "#one-deployment-per-tenant" >}}) and are stored in the same tables.
-In between these two extremes, it is possible to separate tenant data into different schemas or tables.

-{{< note title="Recommended Approach" class="info" >}}
-  If you have many tenants which have only less data (e.g. process definitions, process instances, tasks etc.) and don't need a strict isolation from each other (e.g. data and resources) then we recommend the approach of one process engine with tenant-specific deployments over the multiple process engines (i.e., isolation into different databases/schemas/tables) approach as it is more resource-efficient.
-{{< /note >}}
+Multi-Tenancy can be achieved in two different ways.
+One way is to use [one process engine per tenant]({{< relref "#one-process-engine-per-tenant" >}}).
+The other way is to use just one process engine and associate the data with [tenant identifiers]({{< relref "#one-process-engine-with-tenant-identifiers" >}}).
+The two ways differ each other in the level of data isolation, the effort of maintenance and the scalability.
+A combination of both ways is also possible.

 # One Process Engine Per Tenant

+Multi-Tenancy can be achieved by providing one process engine per tenant.
+Each process engine is configured to use a different data source which connects the data of the tenant.
+The data of the tenants can be stored in different databases, in one database with different schemas or in one schema with different tables.

+{{< img src="../../introduction/img/multi-tenancy-process-engine.png" title="One Process Engine per Tenant Architecture" >}}

-Database-, schema-, and table-based multi-tenancy can be enabled by configuring one process engine per tenant.
-Each process engine can be configured to point to a different portion of the database.
-While they are isolated in that sense, they may all share computational resources such as a data source (when isolating via schemas or tables) or a thread pool for asynchronous job execution.
-Furthermore, the Camunda API offers convenient access to different process engines based on a tenant identifier.
+The process engines can run on the same server so that all share the same computational resources such as a data source (when isolating via schemas or tables) or a thread pool for asynchronous job execution.

-## Data Isolation

-Database, schema or table level

-## Advantages

-* Strict data separation
-* Hardly any performance overhead for application servers due to resource sharing
-* In case one tenant's database state is inconsistent, no other tenant is affected
-* Camunda Cockpit, Tasklist, and Admin offer tenant-specific views out of the box by [switching between different process engines]({{< relref "webapps/cockpit/dashboard.md#multi-tenancy" >}})

-## Disadvantages

-* Additional process engine configuration necessary
-* No out-of-the-box support for tenant-independent queries

-## Implementation

-Working with different process engines for multiple tenants comprises the following steps:

-* **Configuration** of process engines
-* **Deployment** of process definitions for different tenants to their respective engines
-* **Access** to a process engine based on a tenant identifier via the Camunda API

 {{< note title="Tutorial" class="info" >}}
-  You can find a tutorial [here]({{< relref "examples/tutorials/multi-tenancy.md" >}}) that shows how to implement multi-tenancy with data isolation by schemas.
+  You can see the [tutorial]({{< relref "examples/tutorials/multi-tenancy.md" >}}) how to implement multi-tenancy with data isolation by schemas.
 {{< /note >}}

-### Configuration
+## Configure the Process Engines

-Multiple process engines can be configured in a configuration file or via Java API.
-Each engine should be given a name that is related to a tenant such that it can be identified based on the tenant.
+The process engines can be configured in a configuration file or via Java API.
+Each engine should have a name that is related to a tenant such that it can be identified based on the tenant.
 For example, each engine can be named after the tenant it serves.
 See the [Process Engine Bootstrapping]({{< relref "user-guide/process-engine/process-engine-bootstrapping.md" >}}) section for details.

-#### Multiple Datasources
+### Database Isolation

-If different tenants should work on entirely different databases, they have to use different jdbc settings or different data sources.
+If different tenants should work on entirely different databases, they have to use different JDBC settings or different data sources.

-#### Same Datasource, Multiple Schema Prefixes
+### Schema or Table Isolation

 For schema- or table-based isolation, a single data source can be used which means that resources like a connection pool can be shared among multiple engines.
 To achieve this,

-* use the configuration option [databaseTablePrefix]({{< relref "reference/deployment-descriptors/tags/process-engine.md#configuration-protperties" >}}) can be used to configure database access in this case.
+* the configuration option [databaseTablePrefix]({{< relref "reference/deployment-descriptors/tags/process-engine.md#configuration-protperties" >}}) can be used to configure database access in this case.
 * consider switching on the setting `useSharedSqlSessionFactory`.
 The setting controls whether each process engine instance should parse and maintain a local copy of the mybatis mapping files or whether a single, shared copy can be used.
 Since the mappings require a lot of heap (>30MB), it is recommended to switch this on.
 This way only one copy needs to be allocated.

 {{< note title="Considerations for useSharedSqlSessionFactory setting" class="warning" >}}